Los Angeles Uber and Lyft Accident Attorneys

 Both Uber and Lyft have taken aggressive action towards keeping their drivers enlisted as independent contractors.
 This strongly works in the company’s benefit, as the driver would be at fault for any wrongdoings while on the job.

 However, there have been many news reports about rideshare drivers engaging in sexual misconduct, driving while intoxicated and even being involved in physical altercations.
 Though these billion dollar rideshare companies have taken a strong stance against the California Assembly Bill (AB5), their efforts have been in vain as it now understood that rideshare drivers are employees.

 California is in the process of enforcing AB5, and the rules regarding rideshare drivers’ employee classification are changing dramatically.
 According to this new law, many of California’s independent contractors, including everyone from rideshare drivers to exotic dancers, are considered as employees.

 Therefore, if there is an accident involving personal injury and property damage, the ridesharing company may be held responsible.
 If you were involved in an accident and you are unsure of your rights or whether you should file a claim, it is crucial that you contact the experienced Uber/Lyft attorneys at West Coast Trial Lawyers to help understand your rights.

-California is a comparative liability state, which means that if you were injured in a car accident and were partially responsible, you may still be able to recover some damages.
+Yes.
+California is a comparative negligence state, which means that if you were injured in a car accident and were partially responsible, you may still be able to recover some damages.
 In summary, a plaintiff's damages are reduced based on how much they contributed to causing the accident.
 The court will typically determine how to divide fault amongst all parties involved.